Don’t Make New Year’s Resolutions, Set Goals Instead

 - Call in the Experts: If you get stuck, ask for help.
 YMCA personal trainers are experts at helping people get started and staying on track.

 - Take it One Goal at a Time: It can be overwhelming trying to do too much.
 Set a small goal that you can meet.
 Only add to it once it has been achieved.

 - Do a Little More: Do something that takes more physical effort, even if it’s less convenient: Take the stairs, park far away, pace while talking on the phone, stand up during TV commercial break, vacuum your house once more per week.
 By doing any of these things, you’ll burn some extra calories.

 - Make up for Temptations: If you know you will be eating that extra piece of cake, walk an extra 10 minutes that day.

 As you make these healthy lifestyle changes, don’t be too hard on yourself.
 Each month, re-evaluate your progress and the goal itself to make sure you are still on track.
-The Y has a wide variety of personal training, group exercise classes, seminars & cooking demos and healthy living experts to help you with your goals.
+The Y has a wide variety of personal training, group exercise classes and healthy living experts to help you with your goals.